 When choosing between a fixed or variable interest rate loan, you should consider the length of the loan, how much you value predictability in your budget, and the current interest rate environment.

 A fixed-rate loan has the same interest rate and monthly payment throughout the life of the loan.
 One reason borrowers, especially those with long-term loans, like fixed-rate loans is that they provide a kind of “interest rate insurance” — they cost a little more, but that premium protects you against price increases down the road.

-We place caps on our clients' effective variable rates to protect them in the event of extreme SOFR change.
-Currently, the refinance interest rate caps range between 8.95% for a five-year loan term to 11.95% for a twenty-year loan term, and up to 36% for Private Student Loans.
+We place caps on our clients' effective variable rates to protect them in the event of extreme SOFR changes.
+Currently, the refinance interest rate caps range between 8.95% for a five-year loan term and 11.95% for a twenty-year loan term, and up to 36% for Private Student Loans.
 The rates could never go above these caps in case a change in the market raises interest rates beyond those limits.